 All standards require the manufacturer to have a Factory Production Control system to document the manufacturing process.
 However, some standards allow this system to be implemented and run entirely by the manufacturer.
 In other cases, you may need this ‘Factory Production Control’ system to be assessed and certified by a notified body.

 Drop us your details and we can help

 If you have questions about CE certification cost, or any other questions, please drop your name, number or email below and we’ll get back to you as soon as possible.
 Our expert UKCA marking team will get in touch and talk through your requirements.

 What do i need to consider?

-As a guide to determining the actual cost for your product(s) you need to consider using a UKCA consultant to assist with:
+For determining the actual cost for your products, you must take assistance from a UKCA consultant.
+They promise to help you with: